surfdado/floatwheel/README.md

 #### Linux Prerequisites

-1. Install `libncurses5` via your package manager of choice
+1. Install `curl` and `libncurses5` via your package manager of choice

 ## Setting up the project